fbpx

 TELL US A LITTLE ABOUT YOUR FAMILY AND WHAT YOU DO FOR A LIVING.

-I've been working at SAS, a software company headquartered in Cary, for the past 20 years.
+I’ve been working at SAS, a software company headquartered in Cary, for the past 20 plus years.
 My work mostly involves designing and implementing business software, and sometimes interacting with our software users.

 HOW DID YOU BECOME A FOLLOWER OF CHRIST?

 With my atheist upbringing, it wasn't until later in my adulthood when I came to know Christ our Lord.
 My journey with Jesus began when I came to the United States to pursue my other earthly dreams in the graduate school.
-I can always vividly remember the first time when I attended an on-campus Bible Study Fellowship - it was His Word that drew me to Him.
+I can always vividly remember the first time when I attended an on-campus Bible Study Fellowship.
+It was His Word that drew me to Him.
 The Lord has used various circumstances to guide me in my relationship with Him ever since.

 HOW DO YOU HOPE TO CONTRIBUTE TO THE MISSION OF CHBC?